Information for Clients

-The SBLC offers four programs through which clients receive small business legal help.
+The SBLC offers four programs through which small business clients receive transactional legal help.
 To qualify for any of the four programs, potential clients must:

 - Demonstrate financial need

-- Have an Oregon business or nonprofit organization
+- Have, or plan to start, an Oregon business or nonprofit organization

 - Request help within the scope of SBLC services

-The Pro Bono Project is supported by volunteer attorneys from the community.
-Clients placed in our Pro Bono Project work directly with local business attorneys who are matched according to the area of expertise.
-The program is a year-round program and there is a waitlist to meet with an attorney.
+The Pro Bono Project is run in conjunction with local volunteer attorneys.
+Clients placed in our Pro Bono Project are matched with an attorney according to the attorney’s area of expertise.
+There is currently a waitlist to meet with an attorney.
+Services are free and clients only have to pay a small administrative fee (currently $25 per legal matter).

-The Intern Program is staffed by clinical law professors and upper-division law students who receive credit for their clinic work.
-The program is open to new clients at the beginning of each semester.
-The Intern Patent Program is a part of the Intern Program.
-About five clients each year receive help with provisional patents, non-provisional patents and patent office actions.
+The Intern Program is staffed by clinical law professors and upper-division law students.
+The program is open year-round but clients may have to wait until the start of a new semester before receiving assistance.
+The Patent Program is a part of the Intern Program, and allows entrepreneurial inventors to receive assistance with provisional patents, non-provisional patents and patent office actions.
+There is often a waitlist to meet with a student and professor.
+Services are offered for a flat-fee on a sliding scale.

-The Staff Attorney Program provides legal assistance for nonprofit organizations and low-income business clients who need immediate assistance.
-The program is year-round and clients are usually seen within a week of completing the intake process.
+The Staff Attorney Program provides legal assistance for nonprofit organizations and for-profit small business clients across Oregon.
+The program is year-round and clients may obtain an appointment within a week of completing the intake process.

 The Staff Attorney Program helped with the improvements for The Julian Hotel Apartments, a historic apartment building located in downtown Corvallis that provides affordable studio and one-bedroom rentals to elderly or disabled households who qualify and are earning 50% or below the area median income (AMI) in Benton County.